 I think I am the Corn Casserole recipe queen!
 I probably have 10-12 different recipes that I use and love for corn casseroles.
 This one is one of my favorites.
 It is so easy.
 You basically throw everything into a bowl and mix it together and then pour into a casserole pan, sprinkle with cheese, then bake.
 Voila!
 Out comes this wonderful casserole.
 This recipe is kid-friendly–in fact, your whole family will love this quick and easy corn casserole.

 I love corn casseroles and this one is spectacular!
 There’s lots of corn in this melt-in-your-mouth casserole.
 If you are looking for a great casserole for the holidays or any other time of the year, Corn Casserole fits the ticket.
-It’s a great casserole for company or the holidays, too.
+It’s a great casserole for company or family dinners, too.

-I received the recipe from Kim Gamez Gullett back in the mid 1990s, and also have it from a church cookbook of the same time period.
+I received the recipe from Kim Gamez Gullett back in the mid 1990s.
+I also have it from a church cookbook of the same time period.
 I have improvised the recipe slightly.
 One of the things to make sure you get right about this recipe is the cooking time.

 If you’re looking for a fantastic Corn Casserole recipe that’s filled with corn, Jiffy corn muffin mix and is cheesy to boot, this is the casserole for you.
-I can’t recommend it enough for company dinners, holiday menus, or just because you enjoy corn.
+I can’t recommend it enough especially if you enjoy corn.

 When I initially posted this recipe back in June 2012 it was the very early days of my blog.
 My pictures were taken with a cheap iPhone 3 so my pictures were quite grainy, and unclear.
 I recently remade this recipe for some friends who were moving.
 I retook the pictures so you can get a better idea of what Corn Casserole is supposed to actually look like.